diggerhq/digger/README.md

 - RBAC and policies via OPA
 - Drift detection
 - Apply-after-merge workflows
-- Web UI (cloud based)
+- Web UI (cloud-based)
 - Read more about differences with Atlantis in our [blog post](https://medium.com/@DiggerHQ/digger-and-atlantis-key-differences-c08029ffe112)
 ​
-## Compared to Terraform Cloud and other TACOs
+## 📚 Compared to Terraform Cloud and other TACOs

 - Open source; orchestrator can be self-hosted
-- Unlimited runs and unlimited resources-under-management on all tiers
+- Unlimited runs and unlimited resources under management on all tiers
 - Jobs run in your CI, not on a third-party server
 - Supports PR automation (apply before merge)
 - No duplication of the CI/CD stack
 - Secrets not shared with a third party

-## Contributing
+## 🤝 Contributing

 We love contributions.
 Check out our [contributing guide](CONTRIBUTING.md) to get started.